 Students seeking licensure in secondary areas (7-12 or K-12) must complete the Core requirements for the Bachelor of Science in Education degree, the major course requirements listed in the appropriate department in this catalog, and Secondary Teaching Requirements (listed below).
 Programs of study are available at BMC leading to endorsements for Biology, English, Mathematics, Social Science, Music, Physical Education, and Spanish.
-In addition, a supplemental endorsement in special education is available.
+In addition, supplemental endorsements in special education, mathematics 7-12, and physical science are available.
 Students should consult with the chair of the department of education for further information.